-The results also show that geographical proximity seems to be important in the establishment of these technological partnerships, since a large share of the projects involve partners in the same municipality and/or district (Table 7): 67% of the technological collaborations involve at least two partners in the same municipality, while in about 37% of the projects all partners are located in the same municipality.
-Regarding the district, 79% of the technological collaborations involve at least two partners in the same district, while in about 46% of the projects all partners are located in the same district.
+The results also show that geographical proximity seems to be important in the establishment of these technological partnerships, since a large share of the projects involve partners in the same municipality and/or district (Table 7): 80% of the technological collaborations involve at least two partners in the same district, while in about 45% of the projects all partners are located in the same district.
 However, this data equally show that more than half of the RBSOs also relate with organisations outside the municipality (63% of the projects have at least one in that case) and even outside the district (idem for 54%), suggesting that there may be knowledge circulation beyond the region where they are located.
-A more detailed analysis of the data will enable us to understand whether these links connect to organisations in the same type of region (i.e. the main metropolitan areas or others), as well as which type of organisations are involved in international relationships.
+A more detailed analysis of the data will enable us to understand whether these links connect to organisations in the same type of region (i.e. the main metropolitan areas or others), as well as which type of organisations are involved in those cross-regional relationships.